 So far we know that Sons of Behemat are getting some faction-specific Core Battalions in White Dwarf 467.
 The Sons of Behemat have a hard time using the other Core Battalions, so maybe that is why they are getting some love.
 Is it a sign of future faction-specific core battalions to come?
 Time will tell.

-What about Warscroll Battalions?
+What about Warscroll Battalions in 3rd edition?
 Where did they go?

 If you played Age of Sigmar in its previous edition, you might miss your old warscroll battalions.
 They’re still in the game, and are described under entry 26 in the core rules – they’re just not allowed in Matched Play games anymore.
 This means you can still use them and their abilities, which are described on their appropriate warscroll, in Open and Narrative games.